PMKielstra/EscapeIDSO/docs/Technical.md

 # Technical Instructions

 The escape room is made up of software that runs on four computers.
 The software consists of, in particular, four custom Arch Linux-based bootable ISOs.
 Each one represents a computer belonging to one member of a hacker collective.
-Their names are Yichen, Trevor, Carol, and Lilith.
+Their names are Yichin, Trevor, Carol, and Lilith.
 Each of these ISOs must be written to a separate USB stick; they'll all be booted simultaneously.

 For obvious reasons, none of the user accounts which the escape room players are supposed to access have root permissions.
 These ISOs do not have `sudo`; they instead use a `root` account.
 If you need to fix something bad, the root password is `vegetable5` on all four ISOs.
 (Geddit?)
 You should not need to log in as root.